-Hickory Creek Trail starting from its high elevation FS 630 Trailhead is more or less level heading northwest on the left side of a slope for the first .4 miles.
-The trail begins losing elevation gradually and heads more abruptly to the northwest where approximately mile .7 the trail hooks back to the south and continues its southern route for another .5 miles before sharply swinging back to the northwest arriving at Rough Creek at mile 1.2.
+Hickory Creek Trail starts from its high elevation point at FS 630 Trailhead.
+The trail starts off slightly descending and losing elevation gradually.
+The trail heads in an easterly direction to approximately mile .7 before hooking back to the south.
+It continues its southern route for another .5 miles before sharply swinging back to the northeast arriving at Rough Creek at mile 1.2.

 The trail follows Rough Creek for the next .7 miles to the Conasauga River.
 The trail comes in from above viewing the creek to the right.
 There are a couple of decent campsites next to Rough Creek.
 As the trail descends further it ends up paralleling the creek on its left bank.
 Rough Creek with the boulders so characteristic of the Cohutta Wilderness is pretty impressive for a creek, especially after some rainfall.

-The trail crosses Rough Creek shortly before arriving at the Conasauga River and its trail.
-Rough Creek joins the Conasauga River just to the left and the river is covered with large boulders creating some pretty whitewater.
+The trail crosses Rough Creek shortly before arriving at the Conasauga River and its namesake trail.
+Rough Creek joins the Conasauga River just to the left of this trail junction.
+The river has large boulders spanning it at this location.

-At this point, the Conasauga River Trail merges (this is the only trail merger in the Wilderness) with Hickory Creek Trail and shares the same pathway for the next 1.3 miles hiking southeast and upstream arriving at Bray Field.
+Continue to the right and the Conasauga River Trail merges (this is the only trail merger in the Wilderness) with Hickory Creek Trail.
+These two trails share the same pathway for the next 1.3 miles hiking southeast and upstream to the Consauga River arriving at Bray Field.

-This part of the trail is easily done starting off level before rising on a small slope overlooking the Conasauga River on its left.
-After following the river upstream the trail detours to the west on the old logging road passing a huge spring on the left.
+This part of the trail is an easy hike.
+It starts off level before rising on a small slope overlooking the Conasauga River on its left.
+After following the river upstream the trail detours to the west from the river eventually passing a massive beaver pond on its left.
 After the spring the trail comes to Bray Field and the Conasauga River where this section of the trail ends.

 From Bray Field, there are numerous opportunities.
 A lot of backpackers set up base camp at Bray Field and will day hike numerous trails throughout the wilderness.
 The trails immediate and near to Bray Field are Tearbritches (Strenuous), Conasauga River (Upstream or Downstream), Panther Creek (Panther Creek Falls), and the continuation of Hickory Creek Trail.